Worldwide Guide to Women in Leadership

 She was Deputy Auditor General 1999-2001.
 The auditor general overseas the economic aspects of the government's administration and is at the level of a Deputy Minister. (b.
 1950-)

-2001-03 Parliamentary Secretary to the Minister of Foreign Affairs Aileen Carroll
+2001-03 Parliamentary Secretary of Foreign Affairs Aileen Carroll

 2003-06 Minister for International Cooperation